psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 > Mr. Hartland quoted a passage from my 'Household Tales and Traditional Remains,' p.
 124; and as this has a material bearing on the subject, I will repeat it here :—
 >
 > "When you drink wine at a funeral every drop that you drink is a sin which the deceased has committed.
-You thereby take away the dead man’s sins and bear them yourself."
+You thereby take away the dead man's sins and bear them yourself."

 Mr Addy then suggests he has access to a primary source for this claim: